ObelusFamily/Anythink-Market-kt1dg/readme.md

 ## Development

+Run your backend at port 3000 and front end at port 3001

 When implementing a new feature or fixing a bug, please create a new pull request against `main` from a feature/bug branch and add `@vanessa-cooper` as reviewer.